 Parathyroid hormone (PTH) assists your body in keeping the adequate balance of calcium and phosphorous it needs.
 This balance is disrupted when your parathyroid glands either over produces or under produces PTH.

 Hyperparathyroidism is when these glands release too much PTH resulting in increased levels of calcium.
-In contract, hypoparathyroidism is when these glands release decreased levels of calcium.
+In contrast, hypoparathyroidism is when these glands release decreased levels of calcium.

 When one or more of the hormones produced by the pituitary gland are either over produced or under produced, this results in pituitary disorders.